 I Tel Mobile Network Sdn Bhd (I Tel) has terminated its MVN service on 1 August 2017.
 The risk and impact were minimal as there were only 235 active subscribers affected.
-Out of these, 170 subscribers chose to port to other service providers while the remainder chose to remain and thus, automatically migrated to Enabling Asia Tech Sdn Bhd12.
+Of which 170 subscribers chose to port to other service providers while the remainder chose to remain and thus, automatically migrated to Enabling Asia Tech Sdn Bhd12.